ironSource/node-ella/readme.md

 - Stages the `package.json` files to git;
 - Spawns `npm version` on the root.

-Without any arguments, `ella version` prints the current root version.
+Without any arguments, `multipack version` prints the current root version.

 ## license